kwizeraangelus/ecommerce-food-delivery/report.md

 ## 4. Wireframes (Low-Fidelity Design)

-Wireframes show the basic layout structure of the application.
+The wireframes were created to define the layout and structure of the Food Delivery Mobile Application before developing the final user interface.
+They illustrate the placement of navigation elements, input fields, buttons, and content areas.
+These wireframes helped visualize the user flow and screen organization before applying colors, images, and detailed design elements.

 ### Screens:
 - Login / Register